dogcomplex/ComfyUI-LOKI/documentation/NODE_SPECIFICATIONS.md

 - Example implementations and executions would go in the `/tests/` subfolder, and would be named like `<node_name>_test_<example_name>.py` or `<node_name>_test_<example_name>.json` etc. Coordinated by `<node_name>_test.py`.
 - Tests should primarily focus on ensuring that the node's functionality and behavior is correct, and that it is consistent with the `REQUIREMENTS`.
 Tests that target specific implementation details (e.g. python specifics, rather than general requirements) should be marked separately.

-#### DOCUMENTATION LAYER: `<node_folder>/docs/` subfolder
+#### DOCUMENTATION LAYER:
+- `README.md` main handler
+- `<node_folder>/docs/` subfolder for additional documentation / formats / analysis / etc
 - A subfolder containing any additional documentation for the node.
-It should contain a `README.md` file with information about the node, as well as any other relevant documentation.
 It may contain images, diagrams, and other assets that help illustrate the node's functionality and behavior.

 #### VISUAL LAYER: `<node_folder>/glamour/` subfolder
 - The visual representation of the node